viamrobotics/docs/docs/use-cases/image-data.md

 **4. View data in the Viam app**

 {{< alert title="Wait until data appears" color="note" >}}
-Your data will sync at the specified sync interval, which may mean you have to wait for data to appear.
+Once you have saved your configuration changes, your data will sync at the specified sync interval, which may mean you have to wait and then refresh the page for data to appear.

 If no data appears after the sync interval, check the [**Logs**](/cloud/machines/#logs).
 {{< /alert >}}